 |/shtml <Filename>||Hoard the packages into HTML file (Horizontal).|

 |/sverhtml <Filename>||Save the packages in the form of HTML file (Vertical).|

 Nirsoft releases new tools on a set frequency of time.
 We have already presented one of them here – How to Use UninstallView v1.00 on Windows.

 Similar to other tools, this one also lets you Translate in other languages.
 Follow the guide to change –

 Step 1 – Open the utility with /savelangfile parameter, for example,

 InstalledPackagesView.exe /savelangfile .

 This action will create a new file – InstalledPackagesView_lng.ini in the software folder.

 Step 2 – Open the new file with Notepad then Translate entire string entries to the favorable language.
 Once you complete, open the .Exe file and get InstalledPackagesView in your own language.

 Therefore, you can How to Download and Use InstalledPackagesView in Windows to see the valuable information on your system.
-This knowhow will help you to deal with different kind of issues.
+This know how will help you to deal with different kinds of issues.
 So grab the tool and stay tuned!